SniperOO7/Knife-Premium/README.md

     - Sound effects for all knifes
     - Damage for all knifes (you can edit damage for all knifes)
     - You can choose what currency you want (game currency or myjailshop credits)
-    - Limit for player (if player can use menu without limit or not)
     - VIP benefits

 * **If you interested in full version, you can contact me on steam: https://steamcommunity.com/id/Sniper-oo7/**